2008 Studénka train wreck: Aftermath

 Two Czech men, three Czech women and a Polish woman were killed in the crash, while the seventh victim, a young Ukrainian man, died later in hospital.
 The eighth fatality, a 21-year-old Polish woman, died two months after the disaster on 26 September.

 The cost of the damage was estimated at 136 million CZK (5.6 million Euros, 8.4 million US dollars), according to a Czech Rail Safety Inspection Office announcement.

 The Czech Railways company promised to pay compensation to everyone injured as well as to families of the dead.
 The amount of money paid would then vary depending on individual circumstances of every case.

+The legal question of responsibility for the train crash spent 11 years in Czech courts of law.
+In September 2022, a final decision was made and five employees of construction companies received suspended sentences.
+Five other defendants had already been acquitted.